Top 5 This Week

 The Missouri River Breaks

-The Missouri River Breaks — the 149-mile Wild and Scenic River corridor from Fort Benton to the Fred Robinson Bridge in central Montana — is one of the least-visited and most historically significant river corridors in America.
-Lewis and Clark canoed this section of the Missouri in 1805, and the landscape they described (white cliffs of eroded sandstone, cottonwood bottoms, eagle nests, bighorn sheep on the canyon walls) is essentially unchanged from their journals — the Breaks remain one of the most intact landscapes in the American interior.
-A float trip through the Missouri River Breaks (typically 5–7 days by canoe or kayak from Fort Benton) is the most complete Lewis and Clark immersion available and one of the finest wilderness river experiences in the country — a trip through a landscape where you can camp in the cottonwood bottoms and look up at canyon walls that no road crosses for 150 miles.
+The Missouri River Breaks — the 149-mile Wild and Scenic River corridor from Fort Benton to the Fred Robinson Bridge in central Montana — ranks among the least-visited and most historically resonant river stretches in America.
+Lewis and Clark canoed this section of the Missouri in 1805, and the landscape they recorded (white cliffs of eroded sandstone, cottonwood bottoms, eagle nests, bighorn sheep on the canyon walls) is essentially unchanged from their journals.
+A float trip through the Breaks — typically five to seven days by canoe or kayak out of Fort Benton — is the fullest Lewis and Clark immersion still on offer and a wilderness river journey with few peers, a passage through terrain where you camp in the cottonwood bottoms and look up at canyon walls that no road crosses for 150 miles.

 Felipe Cota